Frollamma/destreamer-unina/README.md

 - both --videoUrls and --inputFile also accept Microsoft Teams Groups url so if your Organization placed the videos you are interested in a group you can copy the link and Destreamer will download all the videos it can inside it!
 A group url looks like this https://web.microsoftstream.com/group/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

-- Passing `--username` is optional.
-It's there to make logging in faster (the username field will be populated automatically on the login form).
+- Passing `--username` or `--student` is optional.
+It's there to make logging in faster (the username field will be populated automatically on the Microsoft login form).

+- Passing `--password` is optional.
+It's there to make logging in faster (the password field will be populated automatically on the Unina login form).

 - You can use an absolute path for `-o` (output directory), for example `/mnt/videos`.